pillarex/funtico-frontend-unity-sdk-demo/README.md

 The easiest way is to use the template that comes with the Funtico SDK package, which is already set up for you.

 ##### 1. To get it:
-* use UPM packages sample - import WebGL Template sample from our package
+* Import the WebGL Template sample from our package using UPM
-* move FunticoSDK dir from Assets/Samples/Gameloop Funtico UnitySDK/x.x.x/WebGL Template/ to WebGLTemplates
+* Move the FunticoSDK directory from Assets/Samples/Gameloop Funtico UnitySDK/[version]/WebGL Template/ to the WebGLTemplates folder in your project root
-* if it is not appearing in Presentation section you might to need restart Unity
+* If the template does not appear in the Presentation section of Player Settings, you may need to restart Unity

-##### 2. How to set That template:
+##### 2. How to set that template:
 * In the Unity Editor, go to Edit > Project Settings > Player.
 * Select the WebGL tab.
 * Open the Resolution and Presentation section.